kango2/Annotation/README.md

 # Genome annotation pipeline walkthrough
 This pipeline trains and runs Augustus gene prediction for your new eukaryotic species.\
-The codes are intended to be running on NCI Gadi, it will need adjusting if running on other servers.\
+The codes are optimised to run on NCI Gadi, it will need adjusting if running on other servers.\
 The entire pipeline is split into 5 parts, each as a PBS script.\
 NOTE that all paths needs to be absolute path when setting up the shell variables below.
 ### Required inputs: